academic/thesaurus-manager/README.md

 - Mysql
 - Neo4j

-You may not a web server for development.
+You may not need a web server for development.
 Laravel's artisan tool will be enough for creating a built-in web server like : `php artisan serve --port 8081`

 Install